Build Your Foundation in Patient Experience Excellence.

-Earn a Certificate in Patient Experience Leadership by completing all 15 courses and a Certificate in Patient Advocacy by completing 7 specific courses plus completion of the course, Introduction to Patient Advocacy and the Management of Complaints and Grievances.
+Earn a Certificate in Patient Experience Leadership by completing all 15 courses.
+Earn a Certificate in Patient Advocacy by completing 7 specific courses plus completing the course, Introduction to Patient Advocacy and the Management of Complaints and Grievances.

 View an overview of the courses